Alfresco/alfresco-ng2-components/docs/content-services/search-query-builder.service.md

 }
 ```
-> **Note:** Since ADF 3.0.0, the query contains the `"facetFormat": "V2"` parameter so that all the responses have the same structure even if coming from facetFields, from un-grouped facetQueries, from grouped facetQueries or from facetIntervals.
+> **Note:** Since ADF 3.0.0, the query contains the `"facetFormat": "V2"` parameter so that all the responses have the same structure even if coming from search queries containing facetFields, facetQueries, grouped facetQueries or facetIntervals.

 ## See also